DominicFung/oslyn-tabs/README.md

  - "Heads Up" feature!
 Instrument players (those who're not tasked with turning the page) will be able to see the next line coming up.
  - Full Screen
  - QR Code to enter the jam session
- - Oauth Login (FaceBook, Google) ..
+ - Oauth Login (Facebook, Google) ..
 Apple help wanted!

 ## Getting started - Developers